jacobrosenthal/workshop-iot-devfest/readme.md

     }
 }
 ```
-So no_std is the big deal here.
-We don't get anything that starts with std:: including String!
-There are make do packages, and ways around, but for now lets assume we don't use what we call things that 'allocate'
+Note the main function could be called anything, but is generally still called main for posterity.
+Also note that it returns `!` ie it doesn't return, as you can see the loop can't ever exit.
+The panic handler is what gets called if we something goes wrong.
+Here we import a package to handle that for us which will just halt the microcontroller.

 ## tomu
 [Tomu](https://tomu.im) is a fun little arm microcontroller that fits in your USB-A port.
-I'm not affiliated in any way, I just hoped you'd always have a microcontroller with you would and no excuses to goof around with it.
+I'm not affiliated in any way, I just hoped you'd always have a microcontroller in your pocket (or port).
 My thanks to [Crowd Supply](https://www.crowdsupply.com) for sponsoring these today.
-The Tomu has 2 leds (red and green), capacitive touch buttons and USB.
-With their [easy to use C code examples](https://github.com/im-tomu/tomu-quickstart) you could (in any language of your choosing) watch the USB for 'button presses' or have a program on your laptop trigger leds on the device like a notification, and many more things.
+The Tomu has two leds (red and green), capacitive touch buttons and USB.
+With their [easy to use C code examples](https://github.com/im-tomu/tomu-quickstart) you could (in any language of your choosing) watch the USB for 'button presses' or have a program on your laptop trigger leds on the device like a notification led, and many more things.

 But I'm developing the Rust capabilities for this board.
 GPIO blinky stuff is done, but USB and capacitive touch aren't yet so stay tuned.